 What is hydrogen?

 Hydrogen is the simplest element.
 Each atom of hydrogen has only one proton.
-Hydrogen is also the most plentiful gas in the universe.
-Stars like the sun consist primarily of hydrogen.
+Hydrogen is also the most abundant element in the universe.
+Stars such as the sun consist mostly of hydrogen.
 The sun is essentially a giant ball of hydrogen and helium gases.

 Hydrogen occurs naturally on earth only in compound form with other elements in liquids, gases, or solids.
 Hydrogen combined with oxygen is water (H2O).
 Hydrogen combined with carbon forms different compounds—or hydrocarbons—found in natural gas, coal, and petroleum.